CarlosTheran/NautilusTutorial/getting_access/getting_access.md

 # Get Access
 An account need to be create to get access to the PRP Nautilus cluster.
 To create the account you must point your browser to [PRP Nautilus portal](https://nautilus.optiputer.net/), then click on "Login".
-You will be send to CILogon
+You will be send to CILogon.
+There you can login using your **ORCID**.

 ![CILogon](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/CILogon.PNG)